neopragma/directional-code-metrics/README.md

 Assuming they are using the kanban system properly, a work item never moves backward in the system.
 They can calculate the Cycle Time for each work item by subtracting the timestamp when the item entered the first value-add state from the timestamp when the item moved to Done.
 Some electronic project management tools emit this information as a standard report.

+Back-flows are an indication of a possible process improvement, but that doesn't mean a team will be able to eliminate them quickly or easily.
+They may be part of the team's reality, at least for a while.

+If the team's process has back-flows in it, then their visualization of the process has to support back-flows.
+Be aware that electronic kanban tools will lose track of the timestamps when you move an item backward on the board, so you'll have to capture the original timestamp for the item manually.
+Otherwise, the calculated Cycle Time for the item will only reflect its final pass through the system.

 The mean Cycle Time is the average of these individual Cycle Time observations, possibly segregated by class of service, if that makes sense for the particular team.

 ### 4.2.
 Mean Time To Repair